ayushknath/calc-go/README.md

 ## Features

 The app has two modes
-1. Normal mode: Here you can perform simple calculations by specifying the operation and the arguments (numbers) to operate upon
+1. **Normal mode**: Here you can perform simple calculations by specifying the operation and the arguments (numbers) to operate upon
-2. Interactive mode: Spins up a REPL where you can write "not-so-complex" expressions and get their result
+2. **Interactive mode**: Spins up a REPL where you can write "not-so-complex" expressions and get their result

 ### Normal mode

-Simple one line calculations can be done with built-in commands, each of which accept two arguments like:
+Simple calculations can be done with built-in commands, each of which accept two arguments like:
 1. `./calc add 2 3` for addition
 2. `./calc sub 2 3` for subtraction
 3. `./calc mul 2 3` for multiplication